 Of female IP practitioners with children, 43 percent selected the availability of work in the geographic area near their family as their primary reason for accepting their current positions, 9 percent selected it as their secondary reason, and 10 percent selected it as their tertiary reason.
-In contrast, only 7 percent of male IP practitioners with children selected this as their primary reason for accepting their current position, 7 percent of male IP practitioners with children selected this as their secondary reason, and 6 percent of male IP practitioners with children as their secondary reason, and 6 percent of male IP practitioners with children as their tertiary reason.
+In contrast, only 7 percent of male IP practitioners with children selected this as their primary reason for accepting their current position, 7 percent of male IP practitioners with children as their secondary reason, and 6 percent of male IP practitioners with children as their tertiary reason.